Rivian: History

+Beginnings (2009)

-The company was founded in 2009 as Mainstream Motors by Robert "RJ" Scaringe.
+The company was founded in Rockledge, Florida in 2009 as Mainstream Motors by Robert "RJ" Scaringe.
 After being renamed as Avera Automotive or Avera Motors, and finally Rivian Automotive in 2011 (a word play on the Indian River in Florida, where Scaringe grew up), the company began focusing on autonomous and electric vehicles.

 Rivian's first car model was intended to be a sports car.
 This vehicle, dubbed the R1, was prototyped as a mid-engine hybrid coupe for the U.S. market, designed by Peter Stevens.
 However, it was shelved in late 2011 as Rivian looked to restart its business in an effort to have a larger impact on the automotive industry.

-Rivian received a large investment and grew significantly in 2015, opening research facilities in Michigan and the Bay Area.
+Rivian received a large investment and grew significantly in 2015, opening research facilities in Michigan and the San Francisco Bay Area.
 Shortly thereafter, Rivian began working exclusively on electric autonomous vehicles, in an attempt to build a network of related products.
 It also began gearing its prototypes toward the "ride-sharing and driverless car markets."

+Setting up production (2016)

 By September 2016, Rivian was negotiating to buy a manufacturing plant formerly owned by Mitsubishi Motors in Normal, Illinois.
 In January 2017, Rivian acquired the plant and its manufacturing contents for $16 million, with the plant to become Rivian's primary North American manufacturing facility.
 Rivian's acquisition of a near production-ready facility instead of building a new factory has been likened to Tesla's acquisition of the NUMMI plant in California.

 In December 2017, Rivian revealed its first two products: an electric five-passenger pickup truck and an electric seven-passenger SUV, provisionally named the A1T and A1C, respectively.
 In November 2018, the truck and SUV were renamed the R1T and R1S, respectively, and unveiled at the LA Auto Show.
 Both vehicles were described as ready for rough terrain and semi-autonomous, and the company outlined a plan for its next generation of models to be fully autonomous.
 Production was scheduled to begin in 2020.

 Rivian had 250 employees at the start of 2018.
-By February 2019, however, Rivian was employing 750 people across facilities in Michigan, Illinois, California, and the United Kingdom.
+By February 2019, Rivian was employing 750 people across facilities in Michigan, Illinois, California, and the United Kingdom.
 In November 2020, Rivian employed 3,000-plus workers.
 Over the span of another year, employment roughly tripled, and in November 2021, Rivian was listed as having 9,000-plus employees.